What is ERCOT?

 ERCOT is charged with overseeing the transactions related to the restructuring of the electric industry, including the development and effective operation of the majority of Texas’ retail market.
 ERCOT is the central controller of the majority of the energy market’s activities, including power scheduling, power operations, and retail market data transactions between retailers and wire companies.

-For residential and small business customers, ERCOT acts as a centralized registration database that facilitates the process of customers switching between REPs.
-The customer does not directly contact ERCOT.
-Instead, the REP contacts ERCOT with a customer switch request, and ERCOT verifies that the new REP is certified by the PUC, registered with ERCOT, and authorized to serve the customer’s area.
+For residential and small commercial consumers, ERCOT acts as a centralized registration database that facilitates the process of customers switching between REPs.
+The consumer does not directly contact ERCOT.
+Instead, the REP contacts ERCOT with a consumer switch request, and ERCOT verifies that the new REP is certified by the PUC, registered with ERCOT, and authorized to serve the customer’s area.
 ERCOT notifies the customer and the REP about the impending switch.
-As a customer, you should receive a postcard from ERCOT about your requested switch prior to the actual switch (Sample ERCOT Notice).
+As a consumer, you should receive a postcard from ERCOT about your requested switch prior to the actual switch (Sample ERCOT Notice).

 ERCOT Switch Notice

 The PUC, a state agency, manages the education program for consumers regarding competitive choice in the retail electric market.
-Their website allows consumers to compare REP offers in their area by zip code, allows customers to learn about retail electric choice, and provides considerations for customer switching.
+Their website allows consumers to compare REP offers in their area by zip code, allows consumers to learn about retail electric choice, and provides considerations for consumer switching.
 For more information, see www.powertochoose.org.
 The PUC also provides a REP complaint scorecard.

 Which regions of the ERCOT market are open to retail competition?